#HackSociety 2018: Build Tomorrow

 If you have answers to these questions, then you are what we are looking for.

-This 2018, Rappler, in partnership with the Youth Co:Lab initiative of the United Nations Development Programme (UNDP), challenges you to create impactful innovations that take into consideration lessons from today's moral dilemmas.
+This 2018, Rappler, in partnership with the Youth Co:Lab initiative of the United Nations Development Programme (UNDP) and Citi Foundation, challenges you to create impactful innovations that take into consideration lessons from today's moral dilemmas.

 On its 3rd year, #HackSociety wants you to help build tomorrow through "hacks" that would make our society more inclusive and humane: technology-enhanced, enterprise-driven solutions that bring us closer to the #2030Now goal to leave no one behind.